c-kick/easy-file-maintenance/README.md

 - **Reorganize**: Organize files into a structured directory hierarchy based on extracted dates.
   Very useful for reorganizing photos.
 This uses a combination of EXIF data (if present) and other metadata to determine the 'oldest' date.
 You can specify a template for the directory structure in your config, inside `reorganizeTemplate`, which defaults to `/{year}/{month}/`
 - **Duplicates**: Detect and handle duplicate files.
   This works by grouping files by size, and then hashing the first 131072 bytes of each file to determine if they are identical.
-If files are found to be part of a file _set_ (i.e. a .JPG and a .AAE file, or an .MKV and a .NFO file, with the same filename), they are compared as sets.
+If files are found to be part of a file _set_ (i.e. a .JPG and a .AAE file, or an .MKV, an .SRT and a .NFO file, all with the same filename), they are compared as sets.
 - **Orphans**: Identify and manage orphaned files.
   Currently just finds files that are the only file inside a path.
 - **Permissions**: Adjust file permissions.